CH6832/theoretical-foundations/software-engineering-masters-training-materials/2nd-semester/software-testing-and-quality-assurance/summaries/README-summary.md

 ```

 **Practical Exercise:**
-- **Build a CI/CD Pipeline**: Implement a pipeline that includes testing and deployment automation.
+- **Build a CI/CD Pipeline**: Implement a pipeline that includes testing and deployment automation, allowing participants to see how automated processes enhance the development workflow.

 ### **4. Quality Assurance Practices**

 #### **Code Quality Metrics**
-- **Code Complexity**: Measure using metrics such as cyclomatic complexity, which indicates the number of independent paths through the code.
+- **Code Complexity**: Understanding metrics such as cyclomatic complexity helps teams assess the complexity of their code and identify areas that may require refactoring for improved maintainability.

 **Python Example (Code Complexity with `radon`):**
 ```bash